How to Improve GRE Verbal Section by 18 Points?

-I am sharing my improvement story by 18 points from score 136 to 154 in verbal.
-This debrief can certainly serve those who have been struggling with Verbal Reasoning in GRE.
-Though I was disappointed so many times during my journey, I was always seeing the hope at the end of the tunnel as I believed in hard work.
-I had a limited grip on vocabulary and could hardly understand a paragraph of several lines without assistance but still, I kept on putting my energies and developing the verbal skills and ultimately got the required score.
+Though I was disappointed so many times during my journey, I was always seeing hope at the end of the tunnel as I believed in hard work.
+I had a limited grip on vocabulary and could hardly understand a paragraph of several lines without assistance.
+However, I kept putting my energy and developing my verbal skills and ultimately got the required score.

 Here are a few general and specific tips for each portion.

-General Tips:
+GRE Verbal General Tips:

 There are some strengths and weaknesses in you.